 Nelson Mandela (1918–2013) was a South African black nationalist who spent 27 years in prison for fighting against the country’s discriminatory apartheid system of racial segregation.
-From 1964 to February 11, 1990 Nelson Mandela was incarcerated.
-After his release, Mandela was chosen deputy president of the African National Congress (ANC); he became president of the party in July 1991.
-In 1993 Mandela and then President de Klerk were awarded the Nobel Peace Prize for their efforts to end apartheid and bring about the transition to non-racial democracy.
+After his release, Mandela became president of the African National Congress (ANC).
+In 1993 Mandela and then President de Klerk were awarded the Nobel Peace Prize.

 Image: Mandela in Washington, DC 1994: © copyright John Mathew Smith 2001.
 This file is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license